Statehouse News (April 12, 2013)

 [Dan] understands the devastation the loss of good paying jobs in our county has caused and will work hard to bring good paying jobs to Iowa and our county....
 He will always tell you his position and listen to yours.
 He has managed a positive campaign....
 Isn’t positive campaigning something we have all said we would like to see?
 (Letter)

-Contributions should be made out to: Dan Kelley for State Representative, and mailed to PO Box 333, Newton IA 50208.
+Your contribution is vital to help me secure victory on Election Day.
+Click the button above to give securely online.
+Or checks can be made out to: Dan Kelley for State Representative and mailed to PO Box 333, Newton IA 50208.

 STAY IN TOUCH